merge/skulls/README.md

 NOT YET AVAILABLE HERE

 * make sure you have your backups
+* according to the [flashrom manpage](https://manpages.debian.org/stretch/flashrom/flashrom.8.en.html) this is very dangerous!
-* I find this to be a little more dangerous, but in this case you don't need any additional hardware
+* very convenient - you don't need any additional hardware
 * here you'll use the ...full.rom release file
 * Boot Linux with the `iomem=relaxed` boot parameter (for example set in /etc/default/grub)
 * create the following file (named x230-layout.txt):